zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

                 gpu_count: 1
 ```

 The `settings.resources` key corresponds to the [`ResourceSettings`](https://sdkdocs.zenml.io/latest/core_code_docs/core-config/#zenml.config.resource_settings.ResourceSettings) class in the Python SDK.
-Here we are asking
+Here we are configuring the entire pipeline with a certain amount of CPUs and memory, while for the trainer step we are configuring

+TBD: Add gpu type in orchestrator settings

 Read more about how to specify resource requirements for pipelines and steps [in the dedicated section in the docs](../advanced-guide/infrastructure-management/scale-compute-to-the-cloud.md).